danielpovlsen/android-native-gles/README.md

 * Samsung Galaxy S4 (4.2.2)

 ## Prerequisites
+* For building, running and debugging from the command line
 	* Install the Android [SDK](http://developer.android.com/sdk/index.html) and [NDK](http://developer.android.com/tools/sdk/ndk/index.html)
 	* Setup environment variables and paths as instructed above (or insert instructions here, if necessary)
+* For building, running and debugging using Visual Studio 2012
+	* Use a Tegra device for development
+	* Sign up for the [Tegra Registered Developer Program](https://developer.nvidia.com/tegra-registered-developer-program)
+	* Download and install the latest [Tegra Android Development Pack](https://developer.nvidia.com/tegra-android-development-pack) (TADP)

 ### OS X Mavericks
 OS X Mavericks no longer provides Apache Ant and you must download and install it manually from [here](http://ant.apache.org/).